-A good fundraising email subject line can make or break your request for funds.
+A good fundraising email subject line can make or break your request for a donation.

-You see, most people focus just on the email itself and the subject line is an afterthought.
+You see, most people who are trying to raise money just focus on the email itself and the subject line is an afterthought.

 You see, if the email doesn’t get opened, you get no donations.